joshchua/joshchua.github.io/content/homepage/about-me.md

 Nintendo or fighting game).

-While I attended a traditional computer science program in university, I actually taught myself to code when I was 12 years old and my first programming language was C#.
+While I attended a traditional computer science program in university, I actually taught myself to code when I was 12 years old, and my first programming language was C#.
 In middle school, I made simple games using Windows Forms and .NET WPF.
-Later on in high school, I learned JavaScript and web development technologies, such as Knockout, Angular.js, and .NET MVC.
+In high school, I taught myself JavaScript and web development technologies, such as Knockout, Angular.js, and .NET MVC.
 I also started and ran a computer programming club in high school and taught other students basic web development.
 (Fun fact: I also started and ran an eSports club too.)